tthinking/SETFusion/README.md

-SETFusion is now under the third-round revision.
+SETFusion is now under the fourth-round revision.
 The source code and trained model will be released once accepted.

 ### Comparison on the downstream task, i.e., object detection.